b1naryh3r0/rackspace-how-to/content/general/AIOps - Alert Monitoring.md

 Rackspace Hosting US: 888-480-7640 | UK: +44 (0)20 8734 2700

 ### Correlating an alert to a situation
-The alert "SENSOR ID" can used by a Racker to lookup the corrponding situation ticket.
+The alert "SENSOR ID" can used by a Racker to lookup the corresponding situation ticket.